The 7Artisans 35mm f2 is an all-metal full-frame lens with 10 aperture blades designed for mirrorless cameras.

 All around the image quality is actually very pretty especially considering the price.
 It really shines at f5.6 where the center is sharpest with only some falloff along the edges and corners.
 That’s using it on an APS-C camera.

-This lens is actually a full frame lens, but looking at how the edges are already beginning to fall apart on the Fujifilm APS-C sensor, I imagine it would get pretty nasty on full frame camera and that would have to be a totally different review where I would probably give this lens a totally different score, like I’ve in my Industar 50mm Review.
-Great lens for APS-C, but I’m not a fan of it on my full frame Sony cameras.
+This lens is actually a full-frame lens, but looking at how the edges are already beginning to fall apart on the Fujifilm APS-C sensor, I imagine it would get pretty nasty on a full-frame camera and that would have to be a totally different review where I would probably give this lens a totally different score, as I’ve in my Industar 50mm Review.
+Great lens for APS-C, but I’m not a fan of it on my full-frame Sony cameras.

-People often get “all metal construction” confused with good build quality.
+People often get “all-metal construction” confused with the build quality.
 Just because a lens is made from metal, does not mean it has good build quality or will stand the test of time.
 In fact, my 25mm f1.8 which is all metal started to come apart after only a few weeks of use.
-Another example, my all metal SLR Magic 35mm f1.4 lens seizes up and becomes very difficult to focus in sub freezing temperatures.
+Another example, my all-metal SLR Magic 35mm f1.4 lens seizes up and becomes very difficult to focus in sub-freezing temperatures.

 Good build quality comes from good design choices and precision.
 Neither of which this lens has.

 This lens features an attached metal lens hood that slides up to protect the front element from stray lights.
 While this is cool and I’ve seen some German lenses do this successfully, you really need precision for this to work, and the metal lens hood on my copy never really sits firm and it can rattle and move around very easily.
 Kind of annoying.